Blackbird Has Spoken: Part 4

 As the introductions made the rounds, Cloe was still fidgeting and chattering to herself softly.
 When her turn came she began to rock back and forth with her head in her hands.

 "I'm Cloe, pink-haired target girl of the arm wrenching, weasel doctor."
 The room fell quiet with apprehension and concern.

 "Cloe, would you like to talk privately?"
 Amanda asked her.

 "No. No." She rocked harder.

 Garrett quietly dismissed everyone while Amanda tried to calm Cloe.
-She went into a sudden burst of rage, with the kicking of of chairs, throwing of pillows and angry shouts.
-She spent the night in the safe room.
-But she was not safe from the memories of the day, nor of the past.
-The night was a tomb of despair and sleeplessness robbed her of peace.
+But she went into a sudden burst of rage, kicking chairs, throwing pillows, and shouting expletives.
+She spent that night in the safe room, but she was not safe from the memories of the day, nor of her broken past.
+Her night in the safe room felt more like being trapped in a tomb of despair.

 © 2016 Lori Colbo